jpbecotte/bridge-agreements/leads.md

 Choosing the card (when partner is silent):

 - Top honnor touching (AK, KQ, QJ, JT, T9); It always promises the card below (unless singleton or doubleton).
 K & Q denies any card above but J & 10 may have one untouching honnor above.
 Thoses sequences are K**J**10x, K**T**9x, Q**10**9x.
-- Singleton (with proper stopper in trump like A or Kx) (is this relevant?)
+- Singleton (with proper stopper in trump like A or Kx) (is this relevant?) yes, u r right, stopper in trump is necessary
-- Doubleton (high card)
+- Doubleton (high card),
 - Leading a low card promises an honnor (K, Q, or J)
 - Never lead an unsupported A
 - Never lead under an A
 - Don't lead under a K if you have a better option
 - When leading a suit that has no honnor, we play MUD.
 We play the highest middle onle.
+Do you mean we play the highest on the second card?

 Choosing the card when it's partner's suit: